New Relic, Nikola rise; Tempur Sealy falls, Monday, 7/31/2023 - KTVZ

 New Relic, Nikola rise; Tempur Sealy falls, Monday, 7/31/2023

-NEW YORK (AP) — Stocks that are trading heavily or have substantial price changes on Monday: New Relic, Nikola rise; Tempur Sealy falls.
+NEW YORK (AP) — Stocks that traded heavily or had substantial price changes on Monday: New Relic, Nikola rise; Tempur Sealy falls.

-NEW YORK (AP) — Stocks that are trading heavily or have substantial price changes on Monday: New Relic, Nikola rise; Tempur Sealy falls.
+NEW YORK (AP) — Stocks that traded heavily or had substantial price changes on Monday: New Relic, Nikola rise; Tempur Sealy falls.

 KTVZ NewsChannel 21 is committed to providing a forum for civil and constructive conversation.